Honda Accord years to avoid — most common problems

 However, the bad thing is that this caused cylinders to work at different temperatures, and it’s a vital fault, especially for a V6.
 Drivers have also reported issues with a newer generation 1.5-liter turbocharged engine with oil dilution.

-Which Honda Accord years to avoid?
+Worst Honda Accord years to avoid

 Because of all these problems, some Honda Accord years are simply not as reliable as others.
 Some of the major problems that persisted for a few model years included airbag system faults, faulty fuel pumps, and increased oil consumption of some engines.